View Arnold Spicer's Obituary on stardem.com and share memories

 Mr. Spicer loved golf, photography, wood working, and computers.
 He was very adept at making furniture for his family and friends as well as his own home.
 Woodworking was near the top of his list.
 For many years, he and his wife along with other couples, made many trips to the Skyline Drive for weekly vacations.

-He is survived by his wife of over 70 years, Pauline G. Spicer, daughter, Jane Shelley (Spicer) Hack (Todd Hack) of Hershey, PA; granddaughter, Nikole Kelly (Hack) Henry (Shawn Henry) of Palmyra, PA; daughter-in-law, Nancy (Whitely) Spicer of Lehigh Acres, FL; great-granddaughter, Abigail M. Henry; brothers, Shelly (Mary Louise) and Maynard (Diane) both of Seaford, DE.
-He was preceded in death by his son, Brent Kelly Spicer and brothers, Jennings (Ann) and sister, Inez S. Morgan (J. Allen Morgan).
+He is survived by his wife of over 70 years, Pauline K. Spicer, daughter, Jane Shelley (Spicer) Hack (Todd Hack) of Hershey, PA; granddaughter, Nikole Kelley (Hack) Henry (Shawn Henry) of Palmyra, PA; daughter-in-law, Nancy (Whitely) Spicer of Lehigh Acres, FL; great-granddaughter, Abigail M. Henry; brothers, Shelley (Mary Louise) and Maynard (Diane) both of Seaford, DE.
+He was preceded in death by his son, Brent Kelly Spicer, a brother, Jennings (Ann) and sister, Inez S. Morgan (J. Allen Morgan).

-In lieu of flowers, memorial contributions may be made in his honor to:

 For online condolences and to sign the guest book, please visit www.fhnfuneralhome.com.